durability-labs/archivist-docs/learn/run.md

 3. Fill-up your ethereum address with ETH and Tokens based on the the [network](/networks/networks) you would like to join.

-4. Specify bootstrap nodes and marketplace address based on the [network](/networks/networks) you would like to join.
+4. Specify bootstrap nodes based on the [network](/networks/networks) you would like to join.

 5. Run the node:
    ```shell